ceri-num/uv-cdaw/FrontEnd/SPA/router.md

 You can even set a function which returns props.
 Check [the doc](https://router.vuejs.org/guide/essentials/passing-props.html#function-mode)!

 ## Nested routes and views
 In complex application, the page is often composed of several components nested at various levels.
-For example, we could imagine that accessing the game for a specific user is still made in the user component, as well as accesing its profile.
+For example, we could imagine that accessing the games information for a specific user is still made in the user component, as well as accessing its profile.

 ![Illustration of nested routes](resources/nested_route.svg)